-CyberGhost also features a large, 2,700+ server network.
+CyberGhost also features a large network spanning 5,900+ servers in 90 countries.
 If you run into problems connecting or streaming, there’s always another server to pick from.
 But, with high connection speeds, those speed-boosting toggles, and a firm no-throttling policy, that will be a rare case.
 Available across many devices – from Windows and Mac all the way to Raspberri Pi, and both desktop and mobile – you won’t have a problem connecting to as many as 5 devices at once.

 PrivateVPN’s biggest selling point is its simplicity.
 They take a Spartan approach to their software, allowing you to get set up and connected in seconds, no complication necessary.
-There’s no limit on server switches, and with servers in more than 80 cities around the world, you’re spoiled for choice.
+There’s no limit on server switches, and with 150+ servers in 60+ countries, you’re spoiled for choice.

 PrivateVPN is also great for unblocking Netflix, Hulu, and other video streaming services.
 And to do that, it needs two things: security and speed.
 Unlimited bandwidth across all devices and platforms provides half that recipe.
 256-bit AES encryption with adjustable protocols gives the other half.
 And it’s not just available on one platform – you can download PrivateVPN onto your Windows system, your Mac OS, Linux, Android, iOS, Chrome extension, Router, Amazon Fire TV and Fire Stick, as well as your Kodi OS.
 So there’s never an excuse to be unprotected.